zuozhenggh/learning-library/enterprise-manageability-library/enterprise_manager/em-onoci-setup.md

 	![](media/29d37c3d72579612ebaf96bbf58e5dd9.png)

-1. When presented with the Browse All Shapes choices, verify that the VMStandard2.4 (4 OCPU and 60 GB memory) shape is checked.
+1. When presented with the Browse All Shapes choices, Select the VMStandard2.4 (4 OCPU and 60 GB memory) shape.
+Click on Select Shape to Apply the change

 	![](media/bae52a344e8a9ec62c69e14a7b8f9faf.png)